PrincetonUniversity/installing_python_packages/README.md

 $ module load anaconda3
 ```

-Let's inspect this Python using the same commands as above:
+Let's inspect our newly loaded Python by using the same commands as above:

 ```
 $ python --version